Simao-Lopes98/EcoMod_In_Ard/README.md

 ## Introduction
 Source code for ESP32, written mainly in C++, using a mix of Arduino and IDF frameworks and using the FreeRTOS scheduler.

-In this project the ESP32 on the output of the system is responsible for acquiring data from sensors and relaying it to an MQTT broker.
+In this project the ESP32 on the input of the system is responsible for acquiring data from sensors and relaying it to an MQTT broker.